Subaru-PFS/drp_1dpipe/MANUAL.md

 ```
 #### Optional arguments

-Arguments can be given on the command line and in the configuration file `drp_1dpipe/io/conf/scheduler.conf`. **TODO: Find a better name, maybe.
-File location ?** Command line argument takes precedence.
+Arguments can be given on the command line and in the configuration file `drp_1dpipe/io/conf/drp_1dpipe.conf`.
+Command line arguments take precedence.

 ##### `--workdir WORKDIR`